laravel/docs/notifications.md

 <a name="formatting-sms-notifications"></a>
 ### Formatting SMS Notifications

-If a notification supports being sent as an SMS, you should define a `toNexmo` method on the notification class.
-This method will receive a `$notifiable` entity and should return an `Illuminate\Notifications\Messages\NexmoMessage` instance:
+If a notification supports being sent as an SMS, you should define a `toVonage` method on the notification class.
+This method will receive a `$notifiable` entity and should return an `Illuminate\Notifications\Messages\VonageMessage` instance:

     /**
      * Get the Vonage / SMS representation of the notification.
      *
      * @param  mixed  $notifiable
-     * @return \Illuminate\Notifications\Messages\NexmoMessage
+     * @return \Illuminate\Notifications\Messages\VonageMessage
      */
-    public function toNexmo($notifiable)
+    public function toVonage($notifiable)
     {
-        return (new NexmoMessage)
+        return (new VonageMessage)
                     ->content('Your SMS message content');
     }

 <a name="unicode-content"></a>
 #### Unicode Content

-If your SMS message will contain unicode characters, you should call the `unicode` method when constructing the `NexmoMessage` instance:
+If your SMS message will contain unicode characters, you should call the `unicode` method when constructing the `VonageMessage` instance:

     /**
      * Get the Vonage / SMS representation of the notification.
      *
      * @param  mixed  $notifiable
-     * @return \Illuminate\Notifications\Messages\NexmoMessage
+     * @return \Illuminate\Notifications\Messages\VonageMessage
      */
-    public function toNexmo($notifiable)
+    public function toVonage($notifiable)
     {
-        return (new NexmoMessage)
+        return (new VonageMessage)
                     ->content('Your unicode message')
                     ->unicode();
     }